 (1) Dealing with Mice

-The Agri Zap RZU001 Rat Zapper Ultra is actually designed for rats, but it works equally well for mice too.
+The Rat Zapper Classic is actually designed for rats, but it works equally well for mice too.
 Purchasing this trap will mean you won’t have to buy separate ones for rats and mice, thereby saving you some money.

 This is an electronic mouse trap.
 It works by enticing a mouse into the trap through having a piece of bait inside.
 When the mouse (or rat) steps on a special plate inside the trap, it completes an electronic circuit, which sends a high voltage current through the animal, killing it instantly and cleanly.

-A good alternative to the Agri Zap is the Victor M260 Multi-Kill Electronic Mouse Trap.
+A good alternative to the Classic is the Victor M260 Multi-Kill Electronic Mouse Trap.
 It works in a similar way and it is every bit as efficient in ridding your home of rodent pests.

 The idea is that the rodents will leave the house as they can’t stand the sound.
 The theory is a good one in principle, but there is some evidence that suggests rodents can in some cases get used to the electronic signals and eventually ignore them.

 Also, these devices will typically only cover an area of about 3,000 square feet, so you will need a number of them to cover a whole house effectively.

 The Rat Zapper Classic is actually designed as a rat trap, and is therefore perfect for trapping these pests.
 It is battery powered and has a red light indicator to tell you when the batteries need replacing.
 Pests caught in an electronic trap do not suffer.
 They are killed instantly without blood or gore.

 A good alternative to the Rat Zapper Classic is the Rat Zapper Ultra Rodent Trap RZU001.
 It is very similar to the smaller classic, but is larger so can kill more rats.